Managing construction noise and vibration

 The project will be constructed using a variety of heavy equipment which could generate ground-borne noise and vibration.
 At different stages, there is potential for this to have an impact on the comfort of people living or working near construction sites.

 People and other receiver types can be sensitive to vibration and can detect vibration levels that are well below the threshold for causing any risk of damage to buildings.
-At certain stages of building Metro Tunnel, temporarily elevated vibration levels around construction, demolition and tunnelling sites may trigger additional mitigation measures.
+At certain stages of building the Metro Tunnel, temporarily elevated vibration levels around construction, demolition and tunnelling sites may trigger additional mitigation measures.

 The Metro Tunnel project is committed to managing the impacts for communities (both residential and institutional) and will look at further mitigation measures, such as potentially offering temporary relocation, change of methods or respite if vibration or ground-borne noise levels are considered unacceptably intrusive.

 Key construction activities